mokagio/mokacoding/metallo/src/posts/2020-12-17-tdd-and-ydniy.md

 I'd love to hear from you!
 Leave a comment below or get in touch on Twitter at [@mokagio](https://twitter.com/mokagio).

+_Enjoyed this post?_
+_Want to know more about how to apply TDD to move iteratively?_
-Oh, and if you'd like to hear more about the upcoming _TDD in Swift with SwiftUI and Combine_ book [don't forget to subscribe](https://bit.ly/tdd-in-swift#subscribe).
+_You might like my book_ [Test-Driven Development in Swift with SwiftUI and Combine](https://tddinswift.com).

 ## Footnotes